The Foundations Phase OSCE is given in two parts and testing dates will be assigned by College:

 The Foundations OSCE are primarily based on the Foundations of Clinical Medicine (MEDSCI 503) Core Clinical Skills (see FCM Canvas page, Core Clinical Skills on left side).
 Any content that has been covered up to that point may be included in the Foundations OSCEs.

-In addition, any clinically relevant content that has been presented in any of the themes may be covered.
-In particular, ethics and professionalism benchmarks are well suited for the OSCEs.
+In addition, content from the Ecology of Health and Medicine may be included in the OSCEs.
 In summary, learning objectives that may be tested fall under:

 - Physical Examination